Yellowknife, Ndılǫ and Dettah

 Together, YKHEMP and HHERA studies will provide a comprehensive overview of the levels of contaminants currently present in the human population and the environment.

-YKHEMP follows the First Nations principles of ownership, control, access, and possession – more commonly known as OCAP® – assert that First Nations have control over data collection processes, and that they own and control how this information can be used.
+YKHEMP follows the First Nations principles of ownership, control, access, and possession — more commonly known as OCAP® — which assert that First Nations have control over data collection processes, and that they own and control how this information can be used.

 This project is approved annually by the Ethical Board of the University of Ottawa, the Aurora College Research Ethics Committee, and the Aurora Research Institute in the Northwest Territories.